In this ranking, we examine the best value colleges for a nutrition degree online.

 Online Master of Science (M.S.) in Nutrition and Dietetics

 SUNY Oneonta’s M.S. in Nutrition and Dietetics stands out from the other programs on this nutritionist online degree ranking for one very distinct reason.
-While other graduate programs only admit registered dieticians, this degree program accepts applicants of all educational backgrounds.
+While other graduate programs only admit registered dietitians, this degree program accepts applicants of all educational backgrounds.
 In fact, this three-semester curriculum qualifies students to take the national RD examination after they graduate, if they so desire.
 And although online learners can earn their degree in just 12 months, it won’t be an easy journey.
 The combined Nutrition/Dietetics coursework mandates 36-credit hours of regular classes plus a 1220-hour supervised internship.
-Even enrolling in SUNY Oneonta’s online degree is a challenge; only 20 spots are available each year, and students must prove that they have access to healthcare facilities and registered dietician preceptors in their local area.
+Even enrolling in SUNY Oneonta’s online degree is a challenge; only 20 spots are available each year, and students must prove that they have access to healthcare facilities and registered dietitian preceptors in their local area.

 See our methodology page for more information about how we calculated this ranking.